-Wealth Enhancement Group follows a system called the Roundtable approach, where specialists from different financial fields work together to advise clients.
+Wealth Enhancement Advisory Services follows a system called the Roundtable approach, where specialists from different financial fields work together to advise clients.
 The firm looks at six different areas for each plan: investment management, financial planning, retirement income planning, estate planning, tax strategies and risk management and insurance.

 The firm’s financial advisors can design plans with different levels of complexity.
 They can create comprehensive plans that cover all parts of your financial situation, along with less intensive financial plans, where they give you some recommendations but not for all parts of your financial life.
 The more complex the plan, the higher the cost.
 You can also sign up for both ongoing financial planning or for a one-time review of a specific topic.

-For investment management, Wealth Enhancement Group typically uses a discretionary system, where advisors can make trades on a client’s behalf.
+For investment management, Wealth Enhancement Advisory Services typically uses a discretionary approach, where advisors can make trades on a client’s behalf.
 However, clients can request to use a nondiscretionary approach, where the client must approve trades themselves.
-Wealth Enhancement Group offers both wrap fee accounts, where trading transaction fees are built into the fixed cost of the program, alongside traditional programs, where clients cover the transaction fees separately.

 - Financial planning